Name of Creator(s): Stradling, Professor Robert A.

-Divided into three main sections, the collection focuses on documentation from Irish Brigadiers, administrative documentation, and media coverage of the Spanish Civil War, in Ireland and abroad.
-Section A addresses the documentation that was sourced from Irish Brigadiers, their families and friends, and includes written, photographic and oral material.
-An intimate view of life in Spain for the Irish Brigadiers can be gleaned from some of the written material, which includes photocopies of personal diaries, memoirs, correspondence, and routine letters.
-An entry in the diary of Tralee-man Tom Hayes, Legionnaire in ‘D’ Company, dated the 15th December, provides an account of the journey to Lisbon on board the German ship, the S.S.
-Urundi, noting ‘In bed all day very sick… Weather is bad… A lot sick one man broke leg other scalded when ship swayed…’ (P13/10) Photocopies of routine orders, many of which were originally typed out by Matthew Beckett of Westport, county Mayo, offer an insight into the daily life of volunteers after they reached Spain, addressing areas such as divine service, casualties, decease in strength, transfers, promotions, inspection of equipment, cleanliness and parades (P13/23).
+Scope and Content: The material in this collection was sourced by Professor Robert A. Stradling for his book The Irish and the Spanish Civil War 1936-1939, published in 1999.
+An intimate view of life in Spain for the Irish Brigadiers can be gleaned from some of the written material, which includes photocopies of diaries, memoirs, correspondence, and routine orders.
+An entry in the diary of Tralee-man Tom Hayes, Legionnaire in ‘D’ Company, dated 15 December 1936, provides an account of the journey to Lisbon on board the German ship, the S.S.
+Urundi, noting ‘In bed all day very sick… Weather is bad… A lot sick one man broke leg other scalded when ship swayed…’ (P13/1/1/3/1).
+Photocopies of routine orders, many of which were originally typed out by Matthew Beckett of Westport, county Mayo, offer an insight into the daily life of volunteers after they reached Spain, addressing areas such as divine service, casualties, decease in strength, transfers, promotions, inspection of equipment, cleanliness and parades (P13/1/1/5/3).

-The memoirs of Beckett, who served as Legionnaire in ‘C’ Company, offers a harrowing account of his company’s first night in Badajoz, stating ‘In Badajoz we had the first glimpse of the kind of war we were going into… It bore the marks of war on many buildings – blood-stained walls, scribbled mottoes on buildings… The Church had been used a stable for the mules during the Red occupation and it was badly marked & statutes burnt and defaced.
-A number of nuns from the adjoining convent had been tortured and shot’ (P13/29).
-One of a series of letters home from a young Brigadier with ‘C’ Company, Patrick Hickey, reassures his mother about his drinking habits in Spain, ‘…we get paid every week and we spend on grub and cigs, I never touch the drink now it is only a cod getting drunk out here you need your head where I am…’ (P13/4).
-Possibly one of the most poignant documents in this part of the collection is a copy of the autograph book of Lieutenant Tom Hyde of ‘A’ Company, the first casualty on the side of the Irish Brigade.
-The document is a testament to the popularity of this man from Midleton, county Cork man.
+The memoirs of Matthew Beckett, who served as Legionnaire in ‘C’ Company, offers a harrowing account of his company’s first night in Badajoz, stating ‘In Badajoz we had the first glimpse of the kind of war we were going into… It bore the marks of war on many buildings – blood-stained walls, scribbled mottoes on buildings… The Church had been used a stable for the mules during the Red occupation and it was badly marked & statutes burnt and defaced.
+A number of nuns from the adjoining convent had been tortured and shot’ (P13/1/1/5/10).
+One of a series of letters home from a young Brigadier with ‘C’ Company, Patrick Hickey, reassures his mother about his drinking habits in Spain, ‘…we get paid every week and we spend on grub and cigs, I never touch the drink now it is only a cod getting drunk out here you need your head where I am…’ (P13/1/1/2/3).
+Possibly one of the most poignant documents in the collection is a copy of the autograph book of Lieutenant Tom Hyde of ‘A’ Company, the first casualty on the side of the Irish Brigade.
+The document is a testament to the popularity of this man from Midleton, county Cork.
 Amongst the many warm messages from his comrades is one from General Eoin O’Duffy himself, recorded after Hyde’s death in February 1937, which reads ‘To Tom in Heaven.
-You were the first to join the Brigade, you were the first to give your life for this cause which the Irish Brigade is fighting for…’ (P13/32).
+You were the first to join the Brigade, you were the first to give your life for this cause which the Irish Brigade is fighting for’ (P13/1/1/6/1).

 The photographic component of the material includes a collection of original prints from James Roche, a photocopy of the collection of Joseph Cunningham, and mostly photocopies of images of other Irish Brigadiers including Matthew Beckett, Leo McCloskey, Diarmuid O’Sullivan, James Finnerty, Patrick Hickey, and Padraig Quinn.
 The James Roche collection contains views of life at the garrison at Cáceres, the trenches in Ciempozuelos and La Marañosa.
-One of the most moving images in this group is that of the body of Lieutenant Tom Hyde after an attack at Ciempozuelos (P13/63).
-The oral material consists of a series of sound recordings of interviews conducted mainly by Prof. Stradling between 1994 and 1996 with Irish Brigadiers, their families and friends, and addresses issues such as what prompted them to join the Irish Brigade, their experiences in Spain, and their views on the recognition received by the Brigade on their return from Spain from the church and the state.
-William Geraghty, from Dublin, attempts to explain his reasons for travelling to Spain by stating the following, ‘…in my limited learnings of the history of the friendship that existed between Spain and Ireland and all that Spain tried to do in the sad times my forefathers experienced, the Spanish Armada, giving sanctuary to the O’Donnells and all the rest…I felt indebited to Spain for their kindness to…our ancestors’ (P13/102).
+One of the most moving images in this group is that of the body of Lieutenant Tom Hyde after an attack at Ciempozuelos (P13/1/2/1/3).
+The oral material consists of a series of sound recordings of interviews conducted mainly by Professor Stradling between 1994 and 1996 with Irish Brigadiers, their families and friends, and addresses issues such as what prompted them to join the Irish Brigade, their experiences in Spain, and their views on the recognition received by the Brigade on their return from Spain from the church and the state.
+William Geraghty, from Dublin, attempts to explain his reasons for travelling to Spain by stating the following, ‘…in my limited learnings of the history of the friendship that existed between Spain and Ireland and all that Spain tried to do in the sad times my forefathers experienced, the Spanish Armada, giving sanctuary to the O’Donnells and all the rest…I felt indebted to Spain for their kindness to…our ancestors’ (P13/1/3/3).

 The major strength of the Robert Stradling Collection is the fact that it successfully assembles documentation relating to the role of the Irish Brigade in the Spanish Civil War from a range of different sources, in Ireland and Spain.
 This body of material provides a number of different perspectives on the war, including the personal accounts of the Brigadiers, the official documents of the administration of General Franco and the Irish Brigade, and the views of the media at home and abroad.
 In addition, it provides access to copies of material that in many cases remain in private ownership today.
 The emotional impact of this collection cannot be underestimated.
 The official documents of the Irish and Spanish administrations provide an insight into the mechanics of war, whilst the diaries, memoirs, photographs and sound recordings provide a rare glimpse into the thoughts, feelings and actions of those men that followed General O’Duffy to Spain.
 This is a rich body of material that will provide a valuable source of information to researchers in Ireland and abroad.